aaatipamula-work/notes/topics/llms_and_ai.md

     - A Github repo of useful links and resources.
 - [OpenAI Models](https://platform.openai.com/docs/models)
     - A list of all the models OpenAI currently has for use.
+    - *Check out [this](https://platform.openai.com/docs/models/gpt-3-5) model (gpt-3.5-turbo-0613) a model that is specifically trained for function calls.*
 - [Best Practices for GPT](https://platform.openai.com/docs/guides/gpt-best-practices)
     - Guidelines from OpenAI on how to instruct models.
 - [Best Practices for Safety](https://platform.openai.com/docs/guides/safety-best-practices)